Algorithms / Two Pointers Compaction

 Key notation

-pointer scanning the full input
+- read — pointer scanning the full input

-index of the next kept output slot
+- write — index of the next kept output slot

-kept prefix
+- kept prefix — prefix

-- Scan the array with `read`.
+- Scan the array with

 Common mistakes

-- Students often think the array tail after `write` must also be cleaned, but only the kept prefix matters.
+- Students often think the array tail after

-- Students often forget that sorted deduping compares against the last kept value, not merely the previous index.
+writeeven when rejecting an element. - Students often forget that sorted deduping compares against the last kept value, not merely the previous index.

-How to recognize this kind of problem
+How to recognize it

 - The prompt asks you to modify an array in place and return the new length.